NMC Investigatory Stage

 Stage 2:- Once the NMC’s independent solicitors have completed their investigation, they will supply the registered nurse with a copy of the evidence bundle to be placed before the NMC Case Examiners (a registered nurse and a lay person).
 The bundle will contain formal witness statements and exhibits.
 The solicitor also provides a report, summarising the evidence, setting out the allegations that can be proved, in their opinion, on the balance of probabilities.
 The allegations are then put into formal charges that the nurse can admit or deny.
 The nurse should seek in most cases to provide a reply, backed up by witness statements, exhibits, testimonials that report on character and competence, and other relevant documentation.
 The solicitor may comment further on the nurse’s written response.
 An in-house lawyer at the NMC, usually a barrister, will review the evidence and the charges and may redraft certain charges, propose that certain charges are dropped, or draft entirely new charges.
 The nurse is then given a further opportunity to comment.
 Where there is any failure in the process to enable to nurse to comment then the proceedings may be open to challenge by way of judicial review.
 A judicial review has time limits, and must be brought within three months or earlier if possible.
 The court can reject applications that are not brought promptly.

-The NMC Case Examiners will look at whether there is a prima facie case against the nurse that the nurse’s fitness to practise is currently impaired.
+The NMC Case Examiners will look at whether there is a prima facie case against the nurse that the nurse’s fitness to practise is currently impaired (by reason of health, conduct/competence), or whether there is a case of fraudulent entry to the register.
 The case examiners look at whether the facts alleged can be proved on the balance of probabilities.
 While the Case Examiners will take into account the nurse’s response, the panel cannot ordinarily make findings of fact.
 This is because the credibility of the witnesses both against the nurse and for the nurse cannot be determined on paper.
 Therefore, where there is a clear difference of recollection or assertion about the history of events that took place, the panel must ask itself whether on one interpretation of the evidence against the nurse the case could be proved on the balance of probabilities.
-The panel will then also look at whether the facts alleged (about the actions or omissions of the nurse), if found proved proved (on the balance of probabilities), could constitute misconduct that in turn could lead to a finding (by a panel that heard the evidence) that the nurse’s fitness to practise is currently impaired, the case will be referred to Stage 3, a hearing (usually in public) to determine the issues.
+The panel will then also look at whether the facts alleged (about the actions or omissions of the nurse), if found proved proved (on the balance of probabilities), could constitute misconduct (or impairment by other reasons such as ill-health) that in turn could lead to a finding (by a panel that heard the evidence) that the nurse’s fitness to practise is currently impaired, the case will be referred to Stage 3, a hearing (usually in public) to determine the issues.
+An alternate procedure is there to deal with fraudulent entries to the register.

 In some cases, the evidence obtained by the NMC will be such that it is inevitable that there will be a hearing, and it may therefore not be a wise move to reply to the allegations at either of stages 1 or 2.
 The NMC might however close the case in relaion to certain or all of the charges, if the nurse admits the history and provides strong evidence of insight, remediation, suitability to practise now and in the future, and that future risk of repetition is negligible.